How do I price Dallas Stars on a resale marketplace?

 The schedule release is the best time to list tickets, as it’s a full-on seller’s market.
-There are very few tickets available for sale, so not much competition.
-At the same time, there is a spike in demand from the die-hard fans that are willing to pay top dollar to secure the big game tickets.
+There are very few tickets available for sale, so there is not much competition.
+At the same time, there is a spike in demand from die-hard fans that are willing to pay top dollar to secure the big game tickets.
 Low supply + high demand = high sales prices.

 What are the highest sale price Dallas Stars games of the year?

 - Sat 11/20 St. Louis Blues at Dallas Stars

 - Fri 11/26 Colorado Avalanche at Dallas Stars

 - Sat 12/18 Chicago Blackhawks at Dallas Stars